lornevgreen/bitshares_upload/README.md

 ## Steps to get on Bitshares (Depreciated)

 1. Setup your own Testnet Delayed Node
-2. Testnet Bitshares Watcher (staggered orders that will be collected from your uploads)
+2. Testnet BitShares Watcher (staggered orders that will be collected from your uploads)
 3. Implement Gateway functionalities (On-Off ramp to BitShares)
-4. Once you connect on-off to the issuer of dummy cloudcoin, script can handle transfers internally your BTS testnet account is issuing tokens/transfer to users on BTS testnet doing upload of CloudCoins through your app - real cloudcoins
+4. Once you connect on-off to the issuer of a dummy cloudcoin, the script can handle transfers internally, your BTS testnet account is issuing tokens/transfer to users on BTS testnet doing the upload of CloudCoins through your app - real cloudcoins

 So, on one side - BTS testnet delayed node and watcher + script on other side - Ropsten Testnet ETH node + watcher + script

 **Library:** [link](https://github.com/TrustyFund/vuex-bitshares "https://github.com/TrustyFund/vuex-bitshares")